 Unsurprisingly, the early adopters of object on premises are companies with extremely large quantities of valuable data.

 Media, though, is not the only industry using object storage.
 In the UK, Telent provides mission critical data services to industries including defence, transport and law enforcement.
-Telent uses object storage to provide cloud-based digital evidence systems to UK police forces (see box).
+Telent uses object storage to provide cloud-based digital evidence systems to UK police forces.

-These examples may, for now, be at the extreme end of data storage requirements.
-But IHS expects enterprise data volumes to grow 33% annually.
-Nor are businesses making an either-or choice between on-premises and cloud based storage.
+These examples may, for now, be at the extreme end of data storage requirements, but IHS expects enterprise data volumes to grow 33% annually.
+Nor are businesses making an either-or choice between on-premise and cloud based storage.
 IHS’s Hahn says they are expanding both.